teamgeek-io/nextjs-blog-starter/README.md

 ## What you need to do

-We need you to take this sample project and add some extra features and completely overhaul the visual layout and design of the project to match this design: https://xd.adobe.com/view/bf79f426-9e97-4e02-a1ff-1cc7f34ed338-ea2a/.
+We need you to take this sample project and add some extra features and completely overhaul the visual layout and design of the project to match this [design](https://app.zeplin.io/project/63dbb474e7889e49675a774b?sid=63dbb48f07813648ac4ec56f&sid=63dbb4932ca62a4adc2ff6ec&sid=63dbb4932ca62a4adc2ff6ec&sid=63dbb48f07813648ac4ec56f&utm_source=zeplin&utm_medium=email&utm_campaign=new_screen_notification)

 ## Key goals and deliverables